dreamhead/moco/moco-doc/apis.md

 #### XML
 **@Since will be at next release**

-If your request is an XML request, you can use `req.xml` to visit your json object.
+If your request is an XML request, you can use `req.xml` to visit your xml object.

 **Note** that make sure your request is an XML request, otherwise an exception will be thrown.